 Okay, so in all honesty, although I have been denying it for years, I can't stand Wallace Stevens.
 I find him dry and uninteresting.
 His poems are like triple-processed cheese.
 But this one poem - a parody of Keats's "Ode on a Grecian Urn" makes me snigger everytime I read it.
+I placed a jar in Tennessee,

 And round it was, upon a hill.